SuperFerry 9

 SuperFerry 9 was a ferry owned by the Philippines-based carrier Aboitiz Transport System Corp (ATSC) and operated by their SuperFerry division.
-About 9am Sunday September 6, 2009, she sank off the south-west coast of Zamboanga Peninsula with a total of 971 passengers and crew aboard.
+About 9 a.m.
+Sunday, September 6, 2009, she sank off the south-west coast of Zamboanga Peninsula with a total of 971 passengers and crew aboard.

 The ferry was travelling from the southern city of General Santos to Iloilo City in the central Philippines and capsized on the other side of the peninsular from Zamboanga City.

 On Tuesday September 8, 2009 the last missing passenger was reported rescued and more up-to-date figures were provided by disaster response officials.
 The civil defence figures were corrected the following night by the ship owners.

-As of 6pm Wednesday September 9, 2009, "961 crew members and passengers have been accounted for.
+On 6pm Wednesday September 9, 2009, 961 crew members and passengers have been accounted for.
 Regretfully, there are 10 fatalities.
 10 names in the official manifest cannot be physically matched but we also have 10 persons rescued and physically accounted for, whose names are not in the manifest".

-Construction
+Design

-SuperFerry 9, a 7,268-ton ship, was built in 1986 by Usuki Iron Works Ltd. at Saiki, Japan, and launched as the Ariake.
-It was converted in 1995 in Cebu City for William Lines Incorporated and was renamed Mabuhay 5.
-In 1996, the ship was renamed SuperFerry 9 and has been operated by Aboitiz Transport System Corp (ATSC) since that time.
+The design places more emphasis on cargo carrying capacity.
+It is equipped with a large gantry crane on the deck, and features a wheelhouse that is one level higher.
+It is equipped with rampways on both sides of the stern and on the port bow, allowing trucks, passenger cars, etc. to be loaded onto the vehicle deck using a roll-on, roll-off system, while the bow deck is a container space where containers are loaded using a lift-on, lift-off system with a gantry crane.